Phyllis Hyman: Death

 Hyman suffered from bipolar disorder and depression for years, having been diagnosed in the 1980s.
 She often self-medicated with alcohol and drugs, and frequently spoke about suicide.
-On the afternoon of June 30, 1995, six days before her 46th birthday, Hyman died by suicide, overdosing on a mixture of tuinal, a sleeping pill, and vodka in the bedroom of her New York City apartment at 211 West 56th Street.
+On the afternoon of June 30, 1995, Hyman died by suicide, overdosing on a mixture of tuinal, a sleeping pill, and vodka in the bedroom of her New York City apartment at 211 West 56th Street.
 She was found unconscious at 2:00 p.m.
 (EDT) and died at 3:50 p.m. at St. Luke's-Roosevelt Hospital (now Mount Sinai West), hours before she had been scheduled to perform at the Apollo Theater.
 Her suicide note read in part:

 I'm tired.
 I'm tired.
 Those of you that I love know who you are.
 May God bless you.

 Hyman was cremated after an autopsy was performed.
 A memorial service was held at St. Peter's Lutheran Church in Manhattan.